syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 workbook.dispose();
 {% endhighlight %}

-### Remove table at specific index

-The following code snippet illustrates how to remove a table form Excel document using specific index.
+The following code snippet illustrates how to remove a table from Excel document using specific index.

 {% highlight dart %}
 //Create a new Excel Document.